 About Lyon Roman Baths

-The ancient bath complex would served ancient Lugdunum, as the city was known during the Roman period, when it was an important regional capital of the Roman Empire.
+The Lyon Roman Baths are an ancient bath complex that served ancient Colonia Copia Claudia Augusta Lugdunum, as the city was known during the Roman period when it was an important regional capital of the Roman Empire.

 Built upon the Roman city of Lugdunum’s Fourvière Hill, Lyon’s Roman Baths date back to the 2nd and 3rd centuries AD.
 The Gallo-Roman city of Lugdunum was founded in 43 BC by Lucius Munatius Plancus, Roman senator and consul the following year, in the time of Rome’s Republic.
 Lugdunum served as the capital of the Roman province of Gallia Lugdunensis, remaining an important Roman centre for centuries, and was the birthplace of the Roman emperors Claudius and Caracella.

 By 192 AD, the city’s population had swelled to between 50,000 – 200,000 and the city’s infrastructure reflected as much.
 Lugdunum had four aqueducts bringing water to the fountains, wealthy homes and public baths.
 The Roman bathing process was a daily activity enjoyed by people of most social classes.
 Bathing also required multiple rooms, including a changing room, warm and hot rooms all with pools, a sudatorium or sauna, and a cold room with a swimming pool.

 Only found in the 1970’s, Lyon’s Roman Baths were recovered and then partially restored.

 Lyon Roman Baths today